mvdnbrk/laravel-mix-docs/installation.md

 * `webpack.mix.js`

-`webpack.mix.js` is your configuration layer on top of webpack.
+The `webpack.mix.js` file is your configuration layer on top of webpack.
 Most of your time will be spent here.

 Head over to your webpack.mix.js file: